tldr-pages/tldr/pages/common/pop.md

 `pop`

-- Send email with file content as body:
+- Send an email using the content of a Markdown file as body:

 `pop < {{path/to/message.md}} --from {{me@example.com}} --to {{you@example.com}} --subject "{{On the Subject of Ducks...}}" --attach {{path/to/attachment}}`